robotics-upo/laserscan_labeler/README.md

       > *[id, timestamp, range_array(r1, r2, ..., rX)] in which r0, r1, ..., rX belongs to [0, inf] meters*

     - *[given_name]_labels*.
 It will contain a list of all the exported labeled scans.
 Each label array is accompanied with an id and a timestamp that can be used to match the data with the other files.
-A label consists on an array, of the same length of the range array, in which each range of the scan is classified in two classes: 0-> no person, 1-> person.
+A label consists on an array, of the same length of the range array, in which each range of the scan is classified in 4 classes: 0-> no person, 1-> person, and classes 2 and 3 are left for classifying other "things" (e.g. pushchairs) that the user would like to.

-      > *[id, timestamp, label_array(c0, c1, ..., cX)] in which c0, c1, ..., cX is equals to 1 if belongs to a person.
-0 otherwise*
+      > *[id, timestamp, label_array(c0, c1, ..., cX)] in which c0, c1, ..., cX belongs to [0,1,2,3]*

     - *[given_name]_circles*.
 It contains all the circles that represent the people labeled for each scan.
 Again and id and a timestamp for each scan is included along with a list of circles.
 For each circle we provide:
       - A person id that is mantained along the scans.
       - The x,y position of the circle center (with origin in the scan frame).
-      - And the circle radius.
+      - The circle radius.
+      - The type of the label.
+Besides people (class 1), other "things" can be labeled.
+Two more classes are available (classes 2 and 3).

-      > *[id, timestamp, circles_array(cir1, ..., cirX)] in which each circle contains [person_id, x, y, radius]*
+      > *[id, timestamp, circles_array(cir1, ..., cirX)] in which each circle contains [person_id, x, y, radius, type]*

 - Finally, we have the "Quit" option to exit the application.